Karolina Gočeva: Legacy

-Private life and activism
+Personal life

 Despite widespread media speculations about the singer's love life, she has successfully managed to hide it from the press.
+Nevertheless, Serbian media have associated her past love relationships with businessman Aladin Dina Balić, café owner Grozdan from Skopje and Željko Ražnjatović's son Mihajlo.
 In September, 2017, Gočeva married Mihail Korubin, a Macedonian artist, after approximately 2 years of dating.
-During an interview, Gočeva briefly revealed that the two had met during the photo-shooting for the promotional material of the singer's ninth studio album Izvor.
-The singer's fashion style is created by the stylist Caci Pakovska with whom she has collaborated for more than 20 years as of 2024.
+During an interview, Gočeva briefly revealed that the two had met during the photo-shooting for the promotional material of her ninth studio album Izvor.
+Korubin proposed to her at the Petrovac airport in Skopje at a war location.

+Her fashion style is created by the stylist Caci Pakovska, with whom she has collaborated for more than 20 years as of 2024.
 During an interview, she revealed that she prefers her style to be loose and casual, especially when performing on stage.
 Gočeva is also physically active by jogging and performing exercises.
 One of her hobbies includes traveling and during an interview she revealed that she has the custom of traveling to a new place every year as a form of enrichment of her life and spirit.

+On 16 May 2026, Gočeva became the object of misogyny, sexism and hate speech when a video of a group of players of FK Vardar included her name in a vulgar song.
+Bitola's officials, local media outlets and the public condemned the club's coach Milenko Nedelkovski and the involved players, and the incident was broadcast on national news.
+As a result, FK Vardar's act was condemned by the Football Federation of Macedonia, for which it was fined.

+Activism

 Gočeva has been part of several activist movements, predominantly in Croatia.
 In 2006, she released the song "Bela pesna" with Aki Rahimovski against drug use.
-In 2010, she collaborated with Maya Sar, Aleksandra Radović and Nina Badrić on the song "Moj je život moja pjesma" which was part of a campaign against uterine cancer.
-In 2016 and 2017, she participated in the campaign titled "16 days activism against gender-based violence".
+In 2010, she collaborated with Maya Sar, Aleksandra Radović, and Nina Badrić for the song "Moj je život moja pjesma", which was part of a campaign against uterine cancer.
+In 2016 and 2017, Gočeva participated in the campaign titled "16 days activism against gender-based violence".
+She has also been active in campaigns that promote organ donations.